hotosm/osm-fieldwork/docs/Home.md

 	wget https://github.com/hotosm/xlsform/raw/master/XForms/buildings.xls

-- Convert the XLSForm to OSM XML using CSVDump:
+- Convert the XForm to OSM XML using CSVDump:

 - Use the resulting OSM XML file with JOSM or other OSM editors to validate and edit the data before uploading it to OpenStreetMap.